awesome-panel/awesome-panel/application/pages/about/about.md

-# About the Awesome Panel Project
+# The Awesome Panel Project

 ## Contributions